The Parasitic Zoonoses Group (PARZOO)

 The group is very active in three EU- COST action programmes (2016-2021).

 Despite its modest size the group is publishing its peer reviewed publications internationally.
-VIEW the list of publications for the last four years.
+VIEW the list of publications.

 Two major virtual products have also been produced as part of our former externally funded research projects: